-- If you missed 3 total days on your 6 week Pediatrics Clerkship, you would have to make up 1 of these days. - If you are in a 6-week Anesthesiology/Neurology block (2 weeks of Anesthesiology/4 weeks of Neurology) you can only be absent a total of two (2) days during the 6-week block.
+- If you missed 3 total days on your 6-week Pediatrics Clerkship, you would have to make up 1 of these days. - If you are in the 6-week Anesthesiology/Neurology block (2 weeks of Anesthesiology/4 weeks of Neurology), you can only miss a total of 2 days during that 6-week block.